Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Introduction

-Their research triggered my curiosity to develop research for ML-based factor investing strategies and dig further into the deep MLP model’s application in the asset pricing domain.
-Specifically, how to efficiently use the ML technique to solve the ‘dimensional disaster’ of the ‘factor zoo’ and increase the predictability of the factor models via MLP structures.
-The main research questions in this chapter are: \begin{itemize} \item ‘Is that ML for factor investing under suspect of pure data mining without any economic or financial meanings or easy to be trapped by data snooping?’ \item ‘Is there any benefit for using the firm characteristics sorted portfolio factors instead of individual firm characteristics for pricing the individual stocks?’ \item ‘How can we decide the suitable MLP structure instead of the fixed pre-assumed ones?’ \item ‘According to the general MLP theory of “Deeper, better”, is that still hold in factor asset pricing models?’ \item ‘Could the MLP models keep the stability under the extreme market conditions (e.g. extreme market fluctuation caused by COVID-19)?’ \end{itemize} To answer these questions, the classic MLP models with dynamic structure are examined on the firm characteristics sorted portfolio factors.
-As one of the developers of the GKX2020’s work, this study attempts to upgrade 4 aspects of the GKX2020’s MLP models.
+Their research sparked my curiosity to pursue research on ML-based factor investing strategies and to explore the application of deep MLP models in the asset pricing domain.
+Specifically, how to efficiently use the ML technique to solve the `dimensional disaster’ of the `factor zoo’ and increase the predictability of the factor models via MLP structures.
+The main research questions in this chapter are: \begin{itemize} \item ‘Is that ML model for factor investing under suspicion of pure data mining without any economic or financial meanings, or easy to be trapped by data snooping?’\\ \item ‘Is there any benefit for using the firm characteristics sorted portfolio factors instead of individual firm characteristics for pricing the individual stocks?’\\ \item ‘How can we decide the suitable MLP structure instead of the fixed pre-assumed ones?’\\ \item ‘According to the general MLP theory of “Deeper, Better”, does that still hold in asset pricing models?’\\ \item ‘Could the MLP models' forecasting performance maintain the stability under the extreme market conditions (e.g. extreme market fluctuation caused by COVID-19)?’\\ \end{itemize} To answer these questions, the classic MLP models with dynamic structure are examined on the firm characteristics- sorted portfolio factors.
+As one of the developers of the GKX2020’s work, this study attempts to upgrade four aspects of the GKX2020’s MLP models.
 1) increasing the economic meanings of the MLP structure for factor asset pricing models.
-It employs 182 factors organized by firm characteristic-sorted returns from \citet{Chen2024DeepPricing}.
-It performs as predictors, or features in ML terminology, to substitute GKX2020’s average 900 predictors which include the 94 firm characteristics, 8 macroeconomic indicators and industry dummy variables.
-2) we select 420 large capital stocks with the assumption of ‘going concern’ from NYSE and NASDAQ, which covers 21.38\% of aggregate market capital.
-Concretely, the ‘going concern’ applies as data available for a full testing period to circumvent the systematic risk of delisting abruptly, which could be noticeably harmful for practitioners.
+It employs 182 factors organized by firm characteristic-sorted returns from \citet{AndrewY.Zimmermann2020OpenPricing}.
+They serve as predictors, or features in ML terminology, to replace GKX2020’s approximately 900 predictors, which extended from the 94 firm characteristics and 8 macroeconomic indicators via Kronecker product, and industry dummy variables.
+2) I select 420 large capital stocks with the assumption of ‘going concern’ from NYSE and NASDAQ, which covers 21.38\% of aggregate market capitalization.
+Concretely, the ‘going concern’ applies, as data are available for a full testing period to circumvent the systematic risk of abrupt delisting, which could be noticeably harmful for practitioners.
 3) employing the dynamic MLP structure introduced by \citet{Coqueret2020MachineVersion}, where the MLP structure varies according to its depth.
-4) Comparing MLP models' performance under consideration of the COVID-19 effect to further evaluate the model suitability and investing performance for factor models. \\
+4) Comparing MLP models' performance under consideration of the COVID-19 effect to further evaluate the model suitability and investment performance for factor models. \\